starkoka/starkoka/README.md

   - ✍️ &nbsp; I'm the team leader of Kisarazu B team at Kosen ROBOCON 2022

 <h3> 💻 about my environment</h3>

+  - 🟦 &nbsp; CentOS Stream 9
+        I'm using this as my main OS.

   - 🐈 &nbsp; Ubuntu 22.04